 Let’s say, for example, that grandma contributes $20,000 towards the cost of freshmen year tuition.
 When you file financial aid applications for sophomore year, you are expected to report that $20,000 as student income.
 Since student income is assessed at 50%, your financial aid eligibility for sophomore year is reduced by $10,000!

 It’s worth noting that if your family’s Expected Family Contribution is already higher than Cost of Attendance, none of this will matter, because you won’t qualify for need-based aid regardless.
 But for families that DO potentially qualify for any amount of need-base aid, it’s worthwhile to be careful about using grandparent money for college.

 If it’s financially feasible, my recommendation is for grandparents to wait until the student’s final year of college to gift the money – at this point, no more financial aid applications need to be filed.

 Another option is for the grandparent to transfer ownership of the account to the parent.
 It will still be reported as a parent asset on financial aid applications, but parent assets are assessed at a maximum of 5.64%.
 In my example, the $20,000 would reduce aid eligibility by just $1,128.
 That’s a big difference!

 Interested in learning more about YOUR financial aid eligibility?
-My Money Matters Program is designed to help families reduce their college costs and maximize their chances for financial aid.
-Visit my Services page to learn more.
+Our consultants can help families understands college costs and maximize their chances for financial aid.
+Visit our Services page to learn more.